SLC.gov

 More Info

-The City will work to convene a data and research working group with the SLCPD, Salt Lake County, and the Administrative Office of the Courts.
-This group will focus on improving data sharing and strengthening the ability to cross-reference agency data.
+The City has convened a data and research working group with the SLCPD, Salt Lake County, and the Salt Lake City Justice Court.
+The ongoing focus is to improve data sharing and strengthen the ability to cross-reference agency data.

 Implement data-sharing